Bernard Arnault

-Early life
+Early life and education

 Bernard Jean Étienne Arnault was born on 5 March 1949 in Roubaix.
-His mother, Marie-Josèphe Savinel, daughter of Étienne Savinel, had a "fascination for Dior".
+His mother, pianist Marie-Josèphe Savinel, daughter of Étienne Savinel, had a "fascination for Dior".
 His father, manufacturer Jean Léon Arnault, a graduate of École Centrale Paris, owned the civil engineering company Ferret-Savinel.
+Raised in a "strict Catholic-Auvergne" style by his devoutly Catholic grandmother, Arnault took classical piano lessons as a child and was educated at Catholic schools, the Lycée Maxence Van Der Meersch in Roubaix and the Lycée Faidherbe in Lille, which takes boarders and prepares them for the grandes écoles.